Castleford: Education

-The town's primary schools for young children are Wheldon Infant School, Castleford Park Junior, Smawthorne Henry Moore, Townville Infant School, Airedale Juniors, Oyster Park Primary, Fairburn View Primary, Three Lane Ends Academy, Ackton Pastures and Half Acres.
+The town's primary schools for young children are Wheldon Infant School, Castleford Park Junior, Smawthorne Henry Moore, Townville Infant School, Airedale Juniors, Oyster Park Primary, Fairburn View Primary, Three Lane Ends Academy, Ackton Pastures, saint josephs castleford catholic primary and Half Acres.

 Castleford's secondary schools for children aged 11–16 are Castleford Academy and Airedale Academy.

 The town has a small further and higher education college on the Castleford Campus of Wakefield College in Glasshoughton.

 Sport

 Rugby League

-Castleford is a rugby league town.
+Castleford has multiple rugby league teams.
 The local team, Castleford Tigers was formed in 1926, Castleford was one of the twelve founder members of Super League when the new league format was introduced in 1996.
-The 'Tigers' nickname and logo were introduced in 1992 and the clubs honours include four Challenge Cup and one Super League leaders shield.
+The 'Tigers' nickname and logo were introduced in 1992 and the club's honours include four Challenge Cup and one Super League Leaders Shield.

 The club have been based at Wheldon Road since 1927.
 Castleford also has two other lower league rugby league teams, Castleford Lock Lane and Castleford Panthers.
+Both Lock Lane and the Panthers play in the fourth tier of British Rugby League, meanwhile Castleford Tigers have play in the top tier of British Rugby League.
+Castleford Tigers have played majority of their Rugby League in the top tier and have done since their promotion in 2008, to present day.

 Rugby league in the town was originally represented by Castleford, unrelated to Castleford RUFC, who did not participate in The schism in English rugby and still exist, nor were they predecessors of the current Castleford Tigers who were founded in 1926.
 The original Castleford rugby league club played in the Northern Union (Rugby Football League) from 1896–97 to 1905–06, and it had one player named Isaac Cole who won a cap for England in 1906 against Other Nationalities.